EricMFink/CivPro/_casebook/chap4.md

   {-} "A quiet title action is a special legal proceeding to determine ownership of real property.
 A party with a claim of ownership to land can file an action to quiet title, which serves as a sort of lawsuit against anyone and everyone else who has a claim to the land.
 If the owner prevails in the quiet title action, no further challenges to the title can be brought."
 [Wex Legal Dictionary](https://www.law.cornell.edu/wex/quiet_title_action).

 Darue removed the case to Federal District Court as presenting a federal question, because the claim of title depended on the interpretation of the notice statute in the federal tax law.
-The District Court declined to remand the case at Grable's behest after finding that the "claim does pose a 'significant question of federal law," and ruling that Grable's lack of a federal right of action to enforce its claim against Darue did not bar the exercise of federal jurisdiction.
+The District Court declined to remand the case at Grable's behest after finding that the "claim does pose a significant question of federal law," and ruling that Grable's lack of a federal right of action to enforce its claim against Darue did not bar the exercise of federal jurisdiction.
 On the merits, the court granted summary judgment to Darue, holding that although § 6335 by its terms required personal service, substantial compliance with the statute was enough.

 The Court of Appeals for the Sixth Circuit affirmed.
 On the jurisdictional question, the panel thought it sufficed that the title claim raised an issue of federal law that had to be resolved, and implicated a substantial federal interest (in construing federal tax law).
 The court went on to affirm the District Court's judgment on the merits.
 We granted certiorari on the jurisdictional question alone, to resolve a split within the Courts of Appeals on whether [_Merrell Dow Pharmaceuticals Inc. v.
-Thompson_](https://scholar.google.com/scholar_case?case=7074576791413054261), 478 U. S. 804 (1986), always requires a federal cause of action as a condition for exercising federal-question jurisdiction.We now affirm.
+Thompson_](https://scholar.google.com/scholar_case?case=7074576791413054261), 478 U. S. 804 (1986), always requires a federal cause of action as a condition for exercising federal-question jurisdiction.
+We now affirm.

 <p class="case-h1">II</p>